KlayaR/The-Lumerian/Lumerians/Lumerian Species Overview.md

 ## 🌟 **What Are Lumerians?**

-Lumerians are an enhanced subspecies of humans who developed extraordinary abilities through exposure to exotic materials from an ancient asteroid impact.
+Lumerians are an enhanced subspecies of humans who developed abilities through exposure to exotic materials from an ancient asteroid impact.
 Over 160,000 years ago, an isolated population of early humans (*Homo sapiens idaltu*) in the Ethiopian highlands discovered and began interacting with the remnants of an asteroid crash site.
 Through generations of gradual exposure to this exotic matter, they developed metaphysical energy pathways—internal biological systems that allow them to manipulate energy, matter, and consciousness in ways that appear supernatural to baseline humans.

 Today, approximately 18,000 Lumerians live hidden among humanity worldwide, using their abilities to maintain ancient climate management systems that prevent planetary environmental collapse.
 They are humanity's secret guardians, working behind the scenes to manage crises while facing their own existential threats as their power source—the original asteroid material—nears complete depletion.